dbuenzli/ptime/README.md

 Release %%VERSION%%

 Ptime has platform independent POSIX time support in pure OCaml.
-It provides a type to represent a well-defined range of POSIX timestamps, conversion with date-time values, conversion with
-[RFC 3339 timestamps][1] and pretty printing to a human-readable, locale-independent representation.
+It provides a type to represent a well-defined range of POSIX timestamps with picosecond precision, conversion with date-time values, conversion with [RFC 3339 timestamps][1] and pretty printing to a human-readable, locale-independent representation.

 Ptime is not a calendar library.